1jour1vin

 Wine rated (2020 guide) 94/100

-Subtlety and complexity in this bouquet with hints of licorice and blackcurrant as well as a touch of cinnamon.
-On the palate, finesse is the common thread running through this wine; the tannins are fine, perfectly integrated, and somewhat tight.
-They lend fullness and go hand in hand with the liveliness of the acidic structure.
-The fruit also reveals itself delicately, reaching its fullness on the finish.
-Lingering finish.
-A great success.
-2025-2042
+This bouquet offers subtlety and complexity, with hints of licorice and blackcurrant, as well as a touch of cinnamon.
+On the palate, finesse is the defining characteristic of this wine; the tannins are fine, perfectly integrated, and somewhat firm.
+They lend body and complement the liveliness of the acid structure.
+The fruit also unfolds delicately, reaching its full expression on the finish.
+A lingering finish.
+A fine achievement.
+2025–2042

 Vert de Vin